Royal College of Obstetricians and Gynaecologists: Examinations

 The RCOG is responsible for developing the framework and curriculum of post graduate training in obstetrics and gynaecology in the United Kingdom.
 It conducts two principal examinations: the Membership examination (MRCOG) and the Diploma examination (DRCOG).
 The DRCOG examination is aimed at doctors, and especially general practitioners, who wish to certificate their knowledge and interest in obstetrics and gynaecology.

 The Membership examination, which were first held in 1931, is intended for those who wish to specialise in obstetrics and gynaecology.
 The exam is a three-part examination.
 Part 1 MRCOG is a written multiple choice examination comprising 200 single best answer questions split over two papers and is intended to evaluate basic and clinical sciences relevant to the subject.
 Part 2 is a further written examination comprising 200 single best answer and extending matching questions split over 2 papers which is intended to assess clinical knowledge at the level of middle grade registrar, and the Part 3 is the clinical section.
 (OSCEs).

 Membership

 Members use the designatory letters MRCOG.
 Membership is awarded at a meeting of council to those who have passed all parts of the membership examination.

 The award of the fellowship is a mark of senior status and does not indicate completion of training.
 They are elected from those who have been members for at least 12 years.
 Once members doctors may use title of Mr/Miss/Mrs. Fellows use the designatory letters FRCOG.
 Fellowship can also be awarded to those who are not been members of the college, but have either contributed significantly to the advancement of the speciality (fellows ad eundem); demonstrated exemplary work in the speciality (fellows honoris causa) or distinguished people outside the medical profession (honorary fellows).

 Presidents

-The current president of the RCOG is Ranee Thakar who took up office in December 2022.
+The current president of the RCOG is Alison Wright who took up office in December 2025.